Daeltam/DataGrabber/README.md

 This project is for **educational purposes only**.
 It demonstrates how websites can collect technical information about visitors (such as browser, device, and IP details) using simple code.

+## You have entered and you want to be secure ?
+Send me an email to contact.daeltam@gmail.com and I will confirm I have deleted your data.

+This website will be taken down soon to avoid involuntary grabs.

 ## What does this site do?

 - Shows a clear warning that data is being collected for demonstration.